Madhukar04012/E-commerace-project/README.md

 - Tailwind CSS for styling
 - Framer Motion for animations
 - Three.js for 3D effects
-- Firebase for backend services
+- Firebase for backend services and hosting
 - i18next for internationalization
 - EmailJS for email notifications
 - Stripe for payment processing
 - GitHub Actions for CI/CD
+- React Helmet Async for SEO

 ## Getting Started